paramquery/grid/README.md

 http://paramquery.com/license

 ParamQuery grid is a lightweight jQuery grid plugin inspired by MS Excel and Google spreadsheet.
-It supports all the major browsers and has been tested in IE 6,7,8, Firefox, Chrome, Opera, etc.

 It's free to use in any commercial or open source project and is licensed under very permissive MIT license.